tormarod/destinos-THAC/README.md

 - **Blocked Items Selection**: For scenario 2, select specific locations or centers to simulate as unavailable
 - **Competition Depth Control**: For scenario 3, configure how many preferences of higher priority users to simulate as blocked
 - **Rate Limit Display**: Shows countdown timer when allocation requests are rate-limited
+- **Duplicate Prevention**: Multi-layer protection with visual feedback and cooldown timers

 ### Key Components